Gandharan Buddhism: Influence

 Due to Gandhāra's position on the Silk Road, Gandhāran Buddhism has a strong influence on the Buddhism of Central Asia and East Asia.
 During the Greek and Kushan eras, the Khyber Pass was an important trade route and a key highway connected Peshawar with Bactria (and the city of Balkh, or Bactra) through the pass.
 This was the main route through which Buddhism spread to Central Asia and to China.
 Greater Gandhāra's Buddhist culture thus extended into the cities of Northern Afghanistan (e.g. Kunduz), South Uzbekistan (e.g. Termez), Turkmenistan (e.g. Merv) Tajikistan and south eastern Kyrgyzstan (in the Chui Valley).

 Gandhāran missionaries were influential in bringing Buddhist culture to China during the Han-dynasty (202 BCE–220 CE), through contacts at the towns and cities of the Tarim Basin located in modern Xinjiang, such as Khotan and Turpan.
 The region was briefly ruled by the Kushans under Kanishka, and this allowed Buddhist missionaries easy access to the towns of the Tarim Basin.

 Important Buddhist figures from Greater Gandhāra who acted as translators in China include Lokakṣema, An Shigao, Dharmarakṣa (265–313), Zhi Qian (220–252), Jñānagupta (561–592), and Prajñā (c.
 810).
+Other figures include Padmasambhāva (8th century), considered the Second Buddha by the Nyingma school, and Marananta (4th century), one of the earliest missionaries to spread Buddhism to Korean Peninsula.

 Vajrayana Buddhists from the Greater Gandhāran regions of Gilgit and the Swat Valley (which is possibly the widely cited Oḍḍiyāna) were also influential on the establishment of Tibetan Buddhism.
 Xuanzang notes during his travels to the region (629–645) that he found many Buddhists which were inclined towards Tantric practices.
 The presence of Tantric Vajrayana Buddhism in the region during the 7th and 8th centuries has been confirmed by recent archaeological finds which includes rock cut sculptures of Avalokiteshvara, Vajrapani and a Vajrayana siddha figure.

-List of Gandharan monks

-This is the list of important Gandharan monks from modern day's Gandhara region in chronological order;

-Founders of various Buddhist schools

-Gandharan Buddhist monks directly or indirectly developed important schools and traditions of Buddhism like Nyingma school of Tibet, Sautrāntika school of China, Hossō and Kusha-shū schools of Japan, as well as traditions of Dzogchen and Yogachara in East Asia.
-Gandharans were instrumental in spreading Buddhism to China, Korea and Japan and thus deeply influenced East Asian philosophy, history, and culture.
-Founders of various Buddhist schools and traditions from Gandhara are as follows;

-Wall painting at Paro Bridge, Bhutan, of monk Padmasambhava.